sengaya/aws-micro-cli/README.md

 Output date/time will always be in UTC while `aws` would calculate the date/time for your timezone.
 No additional option supported.

+Known bugs:

-Known bug: Listing keys inside directories is not working correctly.
+- Listing keys inside folders is not working correctly.
+- If the response is too big and split into multiple chunks (tag `<NextContinuationToken>` in the response), only the keys of the first response are shown and no further requests are done.

 ### s3api